moss-l/bhs-js-testing/boolean-simplification.md

 whether we can sleep in.

 Luckily there are a few simple techniques for simplifying Boolean expressions that will let us tame this complexity.

-To illustrate them, let’s take a look at one way to implement the `sleep_in` function, the first problem the the JS 1-20 problem set.
+Let’s examine them with a look at one way to implement the `sleep_in` function from the the JS 1-10 problem set.

-As you may recall, `sleep_in` is supposed to be a function that called with two Boolean values, one saying whether it’s a weekday and the other saying whether we're on vacation, returns `true` if we are allowed to sleep which and `false` otherwise.
+As you may recall, `sleep_in` is supposed to be a function that when called with two Boolean values, one saying whether it’s a weekday and the other saying whether we're on vacation returns `true` if we are allowed to sleep in and `false` otherwise.
 According to the problem, we are allowed to sleep in “if it is not a weekday or we're on vacation”.

 Since there are only two arguments (`weekday` and `vacation`) and they can each only take one of two values (`true` and `false`) there are